Big Papi elected to HOF; Bonds, Clemens, Schilling left out

 Schilling asked the Hall to remove him from this year’s voting, but he remained an option.
 He was named on 58.6% of ballots, down from 71.1% last year.

-”I say it every year and especially this year, focus on who did get in,” Schilling tweeted. ”(at)davidortiz deserved a 1st ballot induction!
-Congratulations my friend you earned it! (hash)bigpapiHoF”
+“I say it every year and especially this year, focus on who did get in,” Schilling tweeted. “@davidortiz deserved a 1st ballot induction!
+Congratulations my friend you earned it! #bigpapiHoF”

 Bonds, Clemens, Schilling and Sosa are done on the BBWAA ballot, but they will be considered again next year by the Today’s Game era committee.
 The 16-person committee of Hall members, executives and veteran media members will convene in December to consider players who played between 1988-2016 and are no longer eligible for BBWAA selection.